 Abstract

 Reinforcement Learning (RL) is widely used in different research areas to tackle problems such as resource management in computers, traffic light control, and playing games like chess at a super-human level.
 In this project, we tackle the problem of solving a two-dimensional maze given a specific starting point.
 To accomplish this, three different policies were devel- oped using RL algorithms known as SARSA, Q-Learning, and n-step SARSA.
-Each learning method has its theoretical tradeoffs from one another and thus we are comparing their per- formances by evaluating their average training time per episode, average number of episodes until they reach optimality, and scalability by testing the algorithms on different sized mazes.
-We conclude that Q-Learning is the best suited approach for Grid World since in both of our tests, we observed consistently faster convergence rates to the optimal return value per maze and quicker per episode runtimes.
+Each learning method has its theoretical tradeoffs from one another and thus we are comparing their per- formances by evaluating their average training time per single run, average number of episodes until they reach optimality, and scalability by testing the algorithms on 2 different sized mazes.
+We conclude that Q-Learning is the best suited approach for Grid World since in both of our mazes, we observed consistently faster convergence rates to the optimal return and quicker per single run execution times..

 Introduction